Sports: Saturday, May 11th, 2019

 Girls’ Golf:

-Mount Pleasant shot a 220 and got 2nd at the Washington Triangular.
+Mount Pleasant shot a 220 and got 2nd at the Washington Triangular, Friday afternoon.

-Washington was first with a 200.
+Washington claimed first, shooting a team 200.

-Melody Miller shot a 49 to lead the Panthers.
+Melody Miller booked a 49 to lead the Panthers on Friday.

 Michal Wohlleber carded a 55 for Mount Pleasant.
 Ryann Davidson a 57, Grace Sheets had a 59.